armadillica/flamenco/README.md

 ## Development Setup

+Dependencies are managed via [Poetry](https://poetry.eustace.io/).
+Install it using `pip install -U --user poetry`.

 In order to get Flamenco up and running for development, we need to follow these steps:

-- Install requirements with `pip install -r requirements-dev.txt`
+- Install requirements in a Python virtualenv with `poetry install`
-- Install Flamenco Server locally with `pip install -e .`
 - Add Flamenco as Pillar extension to our project
 - Give a user 'subscriber' or 'demo' role to obtain flamenco-use capability, or set up your own mapping from role to `flamenco-use` and `flamenco-view` capabilities